python-versioneer/python-versioneer/INSTALL.md

   'myproject-1.2.0', this should be 'myproject-'.
 To disable this feature, just omit the field from your `setup.cfg`.

 This tool provides one script, named `versioneer`.
-That script has one mode, "install", which writes a copy of `versioneer.py` into the current directory and runs `versioneer.py setup` to finish the installation.
+That script has two modes:

+1) "install --vendor", which writes a copy of `versioneer.py` into the current directory and runs `versioneer.py setup` to finish the installation.
+2) "install --no-vendor", which attempts to run versioneer without installing a copy into the current directory.
+This is an experimental mode intended to work with `pyproject.toml`.

+## Installation instructions

+### Common steps

 To versioneer-enable your project: